All Episodes

 I did notice that.

-It kind of reminds me of the uh what Mark Twain said about the lies.
+It kind of reminds me of the.

 That's true.

-Three to four hundred bucks.
+Three to four hundred bucks utility bill.

-Uh well, how what's that cost?
+Well how, what's that cost?

 Look at that.

-Governor says Rush Limbaugh.
+Governor says Rush Limb.

 He doesn't say that anymore.

-Ah, now they got they're running video.
+Oh, now they got, they're running video.

-Look at the way they stretch the I've lost 28 pounds, and they've made it look like I've gained twenty-eight.
+I've lost 28 pounds and they've made it look like i've gained 28.

 The way they've stretched their video up there.

-They're running a uh a piece on it.
+They're running a uh, a piece on it.

 All right, we have the transcript posted of the um interview with Arnold Schwarzenegger when he called in.

-So for all of you in a drive-by media and you want to get it out of context and get it wrong, it's up uh get it wrong, it's up there for you to take out of context now.
+So for all of you in the drive-by media and you want to get it out of context and get it's wrong.

-Uh transcript and uh the uh the audio.
+Transcript and the audio.

-Uh Denny in Long Beach, California.
+Denny in Long Beach, California.

 Nice to have you with us.